2013 Burrows Cave Hoax Update:

 Here's a few obvious complaints:

-Alleged 2002 image of “government plane" by Jerry Wills.
+Alleged 2002 image of a "government plane" by Jerry Wills.
 Used without permission.

-sense.
+Administration's use of common sense.
 The blurry image of an

-Jerry Wills (“Grand Canyon Explorer”) and Scott Wolter (“Forensic Geologist “) too close to the edge.
+Jerry Wills (Canyon Explorer) and Scott Wolter (Forensic Geologist) standing way too close to the edge.
 Used without permission.

 anything functional which could assist a rescue should there be an

 Clifford Mahooty and copy of a story from the 4-5-1909 Arizona Gazette.
 Used without permission.